 1. Automotive Industry

-The automotive industry has been a pioneer in adopting industrial robots.
+The automotive industry has been a pioneer in adopting a comprehensive range of industrial robots.
 They are used for tasks such as:

 2. Electronics Industry